katafrakt/rom-encrypted_attribute/README.md

 ### Caveats

 * Due to [a bug](https://github.com/rom-rb/rom-sql/issues/423) in `rom-sql`, reading unencrypted data is always supported, which means that if there's a plain not-encrypted data in your database already, it will be read correctly.
-This might or might not be desirable, but for the time being there's no choice in cofiguring this behaviour.
+This might or might not be desirable, but for the time being there's no choice in configuring this behaviour.
-* Support for deterministic encryption from `ActiveRecord::Encryption` is not implemented
+* Support for deterministic encryption from `ActiveRecord::Encryption` is not (yet) implemented
-* Support for key rotation is not implemented
+* Support for key rotation is not (yet) implemented

 ## Contributing